Andy Chiodo: Coaching career

 Chiodo began a post-playing career as a goaltending coach by joining the Ottawa 67's of the Ontario Hockey League in 2017.
-He then made a return to the Pittsburgh Penguins organization when he was hired to serve as goaltending development coach in June of 2018, where he coached the Penguins prospect goaltenders in the minor leagues.
+He then made a return to the Pittsburgh Penguins organization when he was hired to serve as goaltending development coach in June 2018, where he coached the Penguins prospect goaltenders in the minor leagues.
 He was promoted to the team's NHL goaltending coach in 2021.